Liberty Theatre

 The Liberty Theatre is a former Broadway theater at 234 West 42nd Street in the Theater District of Midtown Manhattan in New York City.
 Opened in 1904, the theater was designed by Herts & Tallant and built for Klaw and Erlanger, the partnership of theatrical producers Marc Klaw and A. L. Erlanger.
 The theater has been used as an event venue since 2011 and is part of an entertainment and retail complex developed by Forest City Ratner.
 The theater is owned by the city and state governments of New York and leased to New 42nd Street.
 Brookfield Asset Management, which acquired Forest City in 2018, subleases the venue from New 42nd Street.

-The Liberty Theatre consisted of an auditorium facing 41st Street and a lobby facing 42nd Street.
+The Liberty Theatre consists of an auditorium facing 41st Street and a lobby facing 42nd Street.
 The facade on 42nd Street is largely hidden but was designed in the neoclassical style, similar to the neighboring New Amsterdam Theatre, designed by the same architects.
 The lobby from 42nd Street led to the auditorium in the rear, as well as men's and women's lounges in the basement.
 The auditorium, designed in the Art Nouveau style, contains two balconies cantilevered above ground-level orchestra seating.
 The theater has a steel frame and was designed with advanced mechanical systems for its time.
 The original design included depictions of the Liberty Bell and bald eagles, which have since been removed.

 The Liberty opened on October 10, 1904, and in its early years hosted several hit productions, which largely consisted of comedies, dramas, or musicals.
 D. W. Griffith briefly screened movies at the theater in the 1910s.
 After Klaw and Erlanger ended their partnership in 1919, Erlanger continued to operate the theater until 1931; the Liberty was leased the next year to Max Rudnick, who presented movies and vaudeville.
 The Liberty hosted its last legitimate show in 1933, and the Brandt family took over the venue, operating it as a movie theater until the 1980s.
 The city and state governments of New York acquired the theater as part of the 42nd Street Redevelopment Project in 1990.
 Forest City Ratner developed an entertainment and retail complex on the site in the 1990s, but the Liberty Theatre remained largely abandoned until the early 21st century, when it became a restaurant space and event venue.